GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 :doc:`kml2gmt`
     Extract GMT data tables from Google Earth KML files.
 Previously found in the misc supplement.

-:doc:`gmtspatial`
-    Perform various geospatial operations on lines and polygons.

-:doc:`gmtvector`
-    Perform basic vector manipulation in 2-D and 3-D.

 :doc:`sph2grd`
     Compute grid from list of spherical harmonic coefficients [We will add its